Logo light mode the Fabryk

 • Ads can be intrusive

-Rome2Rio screenshot Rome2Rio gives you many modes an options of transportation and their costs
+Rome2Rio screenshot Rome2Rio gives you many modes and options of transportation and their costs

-Step 2 - Omio and FlixBus: The go-to train and bus ticket booking sites
+Step 2 - Omio, FlixBus, 12go: The go-to train and bus ticket booking sites

-Once I've figured out how I want to get there, I generally turn to Omio of FlixBus to book my train and bus tickets.
+Once I've figured out how I want to get there, I generally turn to Omio of FlixBus (more for Europe) and 12go (for Asia) to book my train and bus tickets.
 I always prefer these options, as I like slow travel, have ridiculous flight anxiety, and there is no denying that they are a bit better for the environment.

 Omio is like a genie in a bottle, granting my transportation wishes with just a few clicks of its super sexy interface.
 It's user-friendly, affordable, and saves me from having to navigate the murky waters of foreign public transportation systems.